Our content may include links to products from our partners

 Remarkably, an investment in real estate opens several types of tax benefits to the investor.
 For one, the IRS treats real estate profits as capital gains which carry a lower tax percentage than employment income.
 Accordingly, as years pass, the tax basis of your investment properties can go down due to depreciation.

-The tax code allows investors to claim for an annual depreciation expense as a reduction in income.
+The tax code allows investors to claim an annual depreciation expense as a reduction in income.
 And, if you are generating cash flow from a rental property, you can potentially claim the profits without paying self-employment taxes.

 Control Your Investment